Minor MAPs

 Who should I tell about my attractions?

-A lot of people believe false information about MAPs and may want to hurt anyone they realize is a MAP, so you should be careful telling people about your attractions.
-In general, telling fewer people is almost always safer.
+A lot of people believe false information about MAPs and may want to hurt anyone they realize is a MAP, so you should be careful when telling people about your attractions.
 Remember, once you tell someone, you can never undo that.

 If you decide to tell someone, you should start by trying to figure out their opinion on MAPs by sharing this article about a teenage pedophile and seeing how they react.
 If their reaction makes you think they would understand your situation and want to help, it may be safe to tell them.